zax-xyz/Discord-FkPyramids/README.md

 ## Setup
 - Create an `auth.py` file in `config` and assign your bot's authentication (OAuth) token to a `token` variable as a string in this file.
-- Optionally create a virtual environment with `python -m venv venv` and activate it with `venv/bin/activate`.
+- Optionally create a virtual environment with `python -m venv venv` and activate it with `source venv/bin/activate`.
 If this command doesn't work on your machine, Google it or PR a better README for me :)
 - Install dependencies with `pip install -U -r requirements.txt`

 ## Running